aquesidilly/Movie-App/readme.md

  # The Strategy Plane
  There are so many Movie-App been advertised on social media, it can be difficult to get an app which can help you create add and display movies.
 As a movie pundit, many clients have  requested for a  website for a majority people who love movies  to use in thier various homes and work place  to have easy accessible information about the movie-app.

- This website was created for the mass people to choose from selected movies on the app for movie lovers.
+ This movie-app was created for the mass people to choose from selected movies on the app for movie lovers.
 The aim is to provide users with a simple website that allows them to quickly find,search,edit and delete movies that can be watched by movie lovers.
 All movies created can be delete and can also create new ones to be watched, although they do not have to be displayed as this data will not be needed enhancements of the website.

  # Site Goals
  To know the number of people who watch movies from the movie-app by providing a simple, easy to use website that contains updates of movies or movies available.